First-order and second-order variants of the gradient descent in a unified framework: Introduction

 In Section~\ref{sec:first}, we show how the vanilla gradient descent, the classical Gauss-Newton method and the natural gradient descent method fit into the proposed framework.
 It can be noted that these 3 approaches constrain the steps in a way that is independent from the loss function.
 In Section~\ref{sec:second}, we consider approaches that depend on the loss, namely the gradient covariance matrix approach, Newton's method and the generalized Gauss-Newton method, and show that they also fit into the framework.
 Table~\ref{summary} summarizes the different values of $M(\vth)$ for all 6 approaches.

-Providing a unifying view of several first-order and second-order variants of the gradient descent, the framework presented in this paper makes the connections between different approaches more obvious, and can hopefully give new insights on these connections and help clarifying some of the literature.
-Finally, we believe that it can facilitate the selection between these methods given a specific problem.
+Although the relationships and formulations presented in this paper are known and can be found in the literature, we hope that by providing a single compact unifying view for both the first-order and second-order methods, some of the connections and differences between the 6 approaches are made more apparent.
+We also believe that the presentation in a common framework can facilitate the selection between these methods given a specific problem.